-London has followed in the footsteps of cities such as Sydney and Hong Kong and has introduced a number of river bus services along the Thames.
-London River Services is part of Transport for London and manages regular commuter boats and a network of piers along the river.
+London has a number of river bus services along the Thames.
+Uber Boat by Thames Clippers manages regular commuter boats and a network of piers along the river.

 While boats can be slow and a little more expensive than the Tube, they're a pleasant transport alternative within the city, with unrivalled views of the London skyline.

 Taxis are a convenient way to travel around central London but they're best used for short journeys, otherwise fares can become costly.
 They only become an economical means of transport when shared by a number of people going to the same destination.

 London has two types of taxis: the famous black cabs and minicabs.